 LOI Problem # 2: Lawyers without boundaries can put any transaction at risk.

 If you leave all the details to your lawyers, guess what tends to happen…you discover complexity that you never knew existed.
-We’ve seen lawyers create 40 + page purchase agreements on relatively straight-forward accounting practice purchases.
+We’ve seen lawyers create 40+ page purchase agreements on relatively straight-forward accounting practice purchases.
 That is unacceptable.
 When everyone is motivated to come to terms and “lock down the practice” people tend to negotiate in a timely fashion to work through any sticking points quickly without getting hung-up on immaterial matters.
+Listen to our recent podcast with business law attorney Chris Sloan, “How Good Legal Contracts Impact Your Business,” to learn more about keeping contracts simple.

 The bottom line…it’s far simpler to go straight to the purchase agreement.